greenelab/deep-review/sections/05_treat.md

 @doi:10.1038/nrd4609].
-A decade ago, the concept of the Connectivity Map [@doi:10.1126/science.1132939] had a sizeable impact on the field: reverse matching disease gene expression signatures with a large set of reference compound profiles allowed to formulate repurposing hypothesis at scale using a simple non-parametric test.
+A decade ago, the concept of the Connectivity Map [@doi:10.1126/science.1132939] had a sizeable impact on the field: reverse matching disease gene expression signatures with a large set of reference compound profiles allowed to formulate repurposing hypotheses at scale using a simple non-parametric test.
 Since then, several advanced computational methods have been applied to formulate and validate drug repositioning hypotheses [@doi:10.1093/bib/bbv020 @doi:10.1093/bib/bbw112